tuliorib/xgx-error/readme.md

 ## Testing & determinism

 The repo’s concurrency tests run inside a **`testing/synctest` bubble**: virtual time, deterministic scheduling, and `synctest.Wait()` to advance when all goroutines are blocked—perfect for proving copy-on-write immutability without flaky sleeps.
-GA in Go 1.25. ([Go Tour][5])
+This package lands with Go 1.25. ([pkg.go.dev/testing/synctest][5])

 ---